mathesong/relfeas/README.md

 relfeas
 =======

 The goal of relfeas is to allow researchers to use reliability reported in test-retest studies to make assessments of the feasibility of new study designs.
-This study accompanies the preprint: We need to talk about reliability: Making better use of test-retest studies for study design and interpretation.
+This R package accompanies the preprint: [We need to talk about reliability: Making better use of test-retest studies for study design and interpretation](https://www.biorxiv.org/content/early/2018/03/06/274894).

-The package is still a bit rough around the edges on some functions.
-It should be considered a work in progress.
+**Note:** The package is still a bit rough around the edges on some functions.
+If you find anything wrong, ugly, or that I've not included something obviously useful which would follow from anything presented, please don't be shy about letting me know in the Issues or by mail at mathesong\[at\]gmail.com

 Installation
 ------------